 You can find the complete printable recipe with measurements below, but for now, here's a quick overview of how it goes:

-1. Heat sugar and water in a saucepan until dissolved, then boil without stirring until it reaches 115°C (240°F).
+1. Make the Sugar Syrup: Heat sugar and water in a saucepan until dissolved, then boil without stirring until it reaches 240°F (115°C).

-2. Squeeze out water from soaked gelatin sheets in cold water, then stir them into the hot syrup until dissolved.
+2. Add the Gelatin: Squeeze out water from soaked gelatin sheets in cold water, then stir them into the hot syrup until dissolved.

-3. Beat the mixture with a hand mixer until thick and fluffy, then stir in vanilla and spread into a parchment-lined dish.
+3. Whip and Flavor: Beat the mixture with a hand mixer until thick and fluffy, then stir in vanilla and spread into a parchment-lined dish.

-4. Let set for at least 6 hours or overnight, then cut into squares and coat with icing sugar to prevent sticking.
+4. Set and Cut: Let set for at least 6 hours or overnight, then cut into squares and coat with powdered sugar to prevent sticking.

 Recipe